w3c/wai-coga/techniques.md

   **Outline:**

-    - Introduction to scope
+    - Introduction
     - Relationship to WCGA, UAAG & Personalization
     - Link to Themes
     - Link to Personas
     - Link to Testing guide
-    - Themes
+    - Themes - Interective content using TF voted format with tweaks
       -  Title
       -  Description
       -  Methods